Checking information that claims to be based on science

 Who we are

-Science Feedback is a non-profit organization registered in France whose mission is defined in its status as to improve the credibility of science-related information online, in the media and on social media.
+The Science Feedback association is a not-for-profit organization registered in France whose mission is defined in its status as to improve the credibility of science-related information online, in the media and on social media.
 The association notably acts through:

 - the organizing of scientists’ response to influential information by verifying facts and scientific theories,